wahbamousa/Mastering-Basics-in-Cpp-for-Beginners/README.md

 ## 📖 Book Overview

-This book is the result of intense effort, dedication, and over 3 hours of daily work since 2014.
+This book is the result of intense effort, dedication, and daily work.
 It teaches C++ fundamentals through step-by-step guidance, real-world examples, and beginner-friendly language.
 It’s designed for learners with little or no programming experience.

 > 📚 Run all code examples in Visual Studio to see output live.